belle2/basf2/online_book/prerequisites/bash.rst

         The value of myvariable is Some value

-Exported variables are called environment variables any by convention they should be always be in capital letters, so in the example above we should have called it ``MYVARIABLE``.
+Exported variables are called environment variables and by convention they should be always be in capital letters, so in the example above we should have called it ``MYVARIABLE`` or maybe ``MY_VARIABLE``.

 .. note::

+    It is technically impossible for sub process to modify the environment variables of its parent process.
+So if you execute a script or run a program it cannot modify the environment variables in your shell.

-    There is no way to modify the environment variables of the parent.
-A shell script cannot have any effect on the shell that started it.
-In the example above, there is no technical way that any script would modify the value of ``$myvariable`` in your main shell.
+    In the example above, if the script would modify the value of ``$myvariable`` to something else this would not have any affect on your the value in your current shell.

 Environment Variables